JamesLStudent/Milestone-Project-2/README.md

 2. Scroll down to Pages and open the link
 3. select the main branch in thr dropdown and click save
-4. the page will refresh and the link to the deployed project will be available The live link can be found here - <a href="https://jameslstudent.github.io/Milestone-Project-2/" _blank>Click me</a>
+4. the page will refresh and the link to the deployed project will be available The live link can be found here - <a href="https://jameslstudent.github.io/Milestone-Project-2/" target="_blank">Click me</a>

 ## What I'd do better